aayars/comrade/README.md

 ### stream-toots

-Stream image toots from Mastodon, and handle them with a callback.
+Stream toots from Mastodon, and handle them with a callback.

 Several magic tokens are available to string callbacks.
 Include them in the command, and they will be swapped out for real values.